 Over to You

 Don’t spend your time and efforts on products that are not guaranteed to sell.
-Figure out what to sell by researching the existing demand and hot niches.
+Figure out what to sell online by researching the existing demand and hot niches.

 Did you find any of these tips useful?
 How do you usually figure out if the product is worth creating?
 Are you trying to figure out if you should go forward with a product idea right now?
 Let me know in the comments section below.